miloszmisiek/ci-pp4-one_team/README.md

 ## About
 [OneTeam app](https://ci-pp4-one--team.herokuapp.com/) is a ship's crew task manager.
 The goal of the app is to help ship's staff to manage their tasks, schedule jobs and keep track of necessary activities onboard vessels.
-It is aim to increase productivity along workers.
+It aims to increase productivity along with workers.

-Live site can be found [here](https://ci-pp4-one--team.herokuapp.com/).
+The live site can be found [here](https://ci-pp4-one--team.herokuapp.com/).

 ## User Experience Design
 ### Strategy
-This app is design to server ship's staff.
-The app is meant to intuitive and of simple design.
-It is achived by use of simple interface with tonned colors.
+This app is designed to serve the ship's staff.
+The app is meant to be intuitive and of simple design.
+It is achieved by the use of a simple interface with toned colours.

 ### Target Audience
-OneTeam is developed for ship's members.
+OneTeam is developed for ship members.
-- **Master:** ship's master is meant to be admin of the app and have full control over the workflow.
-He has access to admin panel where he has overall responsibility over people and tasks.
+- **Master:** ship's master is meant to be the admin of the app and have full control over the workflow.
+He has access to the admin panel where he has overall responsibility for people and tasks.
-- **Senior Officer:** the head of Deck Department, second in command of the vessel, he has rights to schedule jobs for crew with certain limitations.
+- **Senior Officer:** the head of the Deck Department, second in command of the vessel, has the right to schedule jobs for crew with certain limitations.
-- **Junior Officer:** under direct command of Senior Officer.
-They can manege their tasks to keep track of their Division of Labour.
+- **Junior Officer:** under the direct command of Senior Officer.
+They can manage their tasks to keep track of their Division of Labour.
 - **Bosun:** the most senior among ratings (regular workers).
-He can use the app to have an overview of what is planned to do and brief ordinary seamen of what mangament has planned to do.
+He can use the app to have an overview of what is planned to do and brief ordinary seamen about what management has planned to do.

 ### User Stories